What is SSL? | Quick Guide

 If your website has an SSL certificate, your website address becomes “https://” and your data is encrypted.
 The “s” means secure.
 This is particularly important if you handle private data on your site such as your client’s personal and credit card information.
 Here are the benefits of setting up an SSL on your site.

-An SSL certificate is a ranking factor.
+An SSL certificate is a SEO ranking factor.
 Google favors websites that are secure, mobile-responsive and fast.
-Setting up SSL on your site will increase its ranking.
+A website with a SSL certificate will rank higher in Google.

 Most people are looking for the small padlock in the web browser.
 If they can’t find it, they will leave and look for another site.
-You don’t want to lose potential customers.
+Having SSL installed on your website creates automatic trust.

 Types of SSL Certificates